ajaymaity/IRWS_Project/README.md

 * Import the folder into Eclipse as a General project.
 * Convert the project into Java project by changing its facet.

+Configuring JAR libraries for the project
+--
+* Add External JARS to Eclipse project, all of which are present in ```./libs/``` directory.

 Parse the documents
 --
 * Run ```ParseDocs.java``` inside ```./src/ie/tcd/```.
 The code parses the FT documents, and stores the parsed content in ```/outputs/parsed_docs/ft.json```.